 Doing Without Believing, with Michael Brownstein, Synthese 193(9): 2815-2836, 2016 [abstract].

-Act Consequentialism and Inefficacy, in The Ethics of Food: An Introductory Textbook (eds.
+Act Consequentialism and Inefficacy, in Food, Ethics, and Society (eds.
 Anne Barnhill, Mark Budolfson, and Tyler Doggett), Oxford University Press, 210-214, 2016 [abstract].

-A Kantian Response to Futility Worries?, in The Ethics of Food: An Introductory Textbook (eds.
+A Kantian Response to Futility Worries?, in Food, Ethics, and Society (eds.
 Anne Barnhill, Mark Budolfson, and Tyler Doggett), Oxford University Press, 215-218, 2016 [abstract].

 Shifty Characters, Philosophical Studies 167(3): 519-540, 2014 [abstract].